 Here's Alexis with a nice Hot Creek brown caught on a wet fly.
 Making Manny a bit jealous.
+If you see these guys present, it usually means the caddis dry action is turned on.

 Middle of summer generally means really good caddis action.
 You'll find them hiding in the streamside vegetation when not in flight.